DiegoRuiz92/DiegoRuiz92/README.md

 - 👋 Hi, I’m @DiegoRuiz92
 - 👀 I’m interested in web programming -
-- 🌱 I’m currently learning how to develop APIs using Node Js and React
+- 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on any web project

 <!---